Accessibility – Moderate

 The hike is kid friendly and scenic.
 The elevation changes are sedate, while the logging road is wide.
 It is used as a mountain bike trail so use caution.
 Taken as a whole, the combined hike to the four falls along FR5043 ranks as one of my top ten hikes.
 The complete list is here.

 Even the off-trail portion of this hike isn’t terribly challenging and as long as you can follow the creek, there is little danger of getting lost.
 On our visit in June of 2015, my six-year-old daughter sat this one out, although more so due to being tired than unable.
 By the time we got to the car she regretted this decision, so I will be taking her back the netx time we’re exploring in that area.

 If you’re just starting out, head past the gate and follow FR5043.
 You will pass through an open area and roughly 0.25 of a mile from gate you will reach the first bridge.
 Backtrack a few feet from the bridge and there is a trail into the woods, leading up the right side of the creek.
-If you’re coming from points south like Waterfall on Log Hollow Branch (the pretty one), Upper Waterfall on Log Hollow Branch (the hard to reach one) or the Waterfall on South Log Hollow Branch (the tall one), the hike is 0.25 of a mile from the bridge over Log Hollow Branch.
+If you’re coming from points south like Waterfall on Log Hollow Branch (the pretty one), Upper Waterfall on Log Hollow Branch (the hard to reach one) or the Logging Road Falls (the tall one), the hike is 0.25 of a mile from the bridge over Log Hollow Branch.
 Coming from this direction the trail is just across the bridge on the left.

 The path is easy to follow and there isn’t a lot of ground clutter.
 There are a few downed tress to climb over and the hike in is mostly uphill but not obnoxiously so.
 From FR5043 it’s less than 0.2 of a mile to the waterfall.